Automated Processing: General Information

 On the Schedule tab of the Automation Schedules (SM205020) form, you can specify the execution schedule with an accuracy of up to a minute.
 For details, see Automated Processing: Schedule Types.

-Multiple mass-processing forms have a Selection area with elements that make it possible to filter the records or select a specific operation to perform on the records, as shown in the following screenshot.
+When scheduling mass-processing operations, you may notice that many of the processing forms have a Selection area with elements that make it possible to filter the records or select a specific action to perform on the records, as shown below.

-If you specify settings for the elements in the Selection area and then open the Automation Schedules form by clicking Schedules > Add on the form toolbar, the system adds only the elements for which a value was specified on the Filter Values tab, as the following screenshot demonstrates.
+If you specify settings for the elements in the Selection area and then open the Automation Schedules form by clicking on the form toolbar, the system adds only the elements for which a value was specified on the Filter Values tab (see below).

 When the system executes the processing, it first inserts the values specified for the filters in the corresponding elements of the Selection area and then proceeds with the execution.

-You can filter the list of records by any column available in the table by setting up a simple filter, as shown in the following screenshot.
+You can filter the list of records by any column available in the table by setting up a simple filter, as shown below.

-If you apply a simple or advanced filter to the records on a processing form and then open the Automation Schedules form by clicking Schedules > Add on the form toolbar, the system copies the specified conditions to the Conditions tab of the schedule, as the following screenshot shows.
+Suppose that you apply a simple or advanced filter to the records on a processing form and then open the Automation Schedules form by clicking on the form toolbar.
+The system copies the specified conditions to the Conditions tab of the schedule (shown below).
 You can manually add other conditions or adjust existing ones on the tab, if needed.

 When you create a schedule directly on the Automation Schedules form, you can specify the needed conditions manually on the Conditions tab of the schedule.